calipho-sib/nextprot-docs/help/learn-developer-api.md

 We have also published an npm module and registered it in BIOJS.net: http://biojs.io/d/biojs-rest-nextprot

-To make use of the module simply type on your shell ```npm install biojs-rest-nextprot``` (requires node and npm) Then start playing with the API in JSON.
+To make use of the module simply type on your shell ```npm install biojs-rest-nextprot``` (requires node and npm)

 To retrieve the sequence of the isoforms of an entry, create a file (ex: print-sequence.js):
 ```
 var nextprot = require("biojs-rest-nextprot");